dtapuska/documentaccess/README.md

 embed two documents from the same origin but it really doesn't want those two pages to communicate via direct scripting with each other.
-With window.top those frames can communicate with each other calling diretly into another frame and manipulating the DOM. (possibly within the the context of a user gesture).
+With window.top those frames can communicate with each other calling diretly into another frame and manipulating the DOM (possibly within the the context of a user gesture).

 ## Safe Frame Ads <a name="safeframeads"></a>